 "What is it?"

-“This idea was ridiculous from the start,” Cedwyn said.
-“We’re going back out to the entrance and taking our chances.
-C’mon.”
+"Yeah, on that we agree completely," Cedwyn said.
+"We're going back out to the entrance and taking our chances.
+C'mon."

 He started to move away, past a demoralized Jace, when Isabelle grabbed his wrist.